themeum/tutor/readme.txt

 = Can I use any plugins with Tutor? =

 Tutor enables you to use any third party plugins without facing any compatibility issues.
 You can integrate Tutor easily in your existing site without any trouble.

-= Where can I get support? =

-You can get support by posting your issues on the support section of this plugin on WordPress plugins directory or directly place your question to Themeum Forums.

-= Where can I report a bug? =

-This is an alpha version of Tutor, as bugs and issues expected, if you found any bugs or issues, please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: https://www.themeum.com/support/ 🙂

 == Screenshots ==